 High School Courses

 It is recommended that applicants complete the most challenging and rigorous educational plan available to them during their high school career.
-Most applicants will have completed the recommended or advanced/distinguished high school program as defined in the Texas Education Code.

-- 4 years of English;
+- 4 years of English

-2 years of the same foreign/sign language
+- 2 years of the same foreign language

-The State Board of Education adopted changes to the high school graduation requirements in January 2012.
-The new requirements are effective beginning with students who enter grade 9 in the 2012-2013 school year.
+The State Board of Education adopted changes to the high school graduation requirements in January 2014.
+The new requirements are effective beginning with students who enter grade 9 in the 2014-15 school year.